 Other Soda Breads

 can be made by varying the biscuit recipe.
 For example, to make scones, add sweetener.
 For blueberry muffins, add sweetener and blueberries and cook them in a muffin pan.
 For banana bread, add some mashed up bananas and maybe walnuts, and make one big thing instead of several little ones.
 For most of this stuff I'd increase the baking powder to a tablespoon -- it's full of sodium but it's your insurance against the bread coming out wet and gummy.

 The nice thing about pizza dough is it's so flat that there's no danger of it collapsing, so you can get away with a wetter dough.
 Otherwise it's just like regular bread.
-I put some olive oil in the mix, shape it and raise it in the pizza pan I'm going to cook it in, and when it's ready, just put the toppings on and bake it.
-A layer of coconut oil and a dusting of flour underneath the dough will help keep it from sticking.
+I put some olive oil and dry oregano in the mix, and shape it and raise it in the pizza pan I'm going to cook it in.
+When it's ready, I pre-bake it for about five minutes, then add the toppings and bake it the rest of the way.

 Make a large batch of bread dough (as above, wet dough is OK), and then instead of shaping it into a loaf, roll it out in a big square, maybe 8 inches by 24 inches (20x60 cm).
 A great trick is to use cinnamon instead of flour to roll it out.
 Then spread sweetener, nuts, raisins, whatever, making sure to go all the way to the edges, and roll it up from short edge to short edge, so you get a short thick cylinder.
 Cut it into about six pieces, and arrange them in a pan with high edges and just a little extra room, so when they rise they will fill the pan.
 Rise and bake.

 You can also form bread dough into round flat shapes and fry them!
 So if you're squatting, camping, or living in your car, and you have a stove but no oven, you can still have homemade bread.